MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/reference-pg-azure-storage.md

    echo "Following is the value of your access key:" echo $access_key
    ```
-1. You need to download the file with the data set that will be used during the examples, and upload it to your blob container.
+1. You need to download the file with the data set that is used during the examples, and upload it to your blob container.
    Run the following Azure CLI command to fetch the first of the two access keys:
    ```dotnetcli
    curl -O https://examples.citusdata.com/tutorial/events.csv